The Taming of the Shrew: Synopsis

 In Verona, Petruchio begins the "taming" of his new wife.
 She is refused food and clothing because nothing – according to Petruchio – is good enough for her; he claims that perfectly cooked meat is overcooked, a beautiful dress doesn't fit right, and a stylish hat is not fashionable.
 He also disagrees with everything that she says, forcing her to agree with everything that he says, no matter how absurd; on their way back to Padua to attend Bianca's wedding, she agrees with Petruchio that the sun is the moon, and proclaims "if you please to call it a rush-candle,/Henceforth I vow it shall be so for me" (4.5.14–15).
 Along the way, they meet Vincentio, who is also on his way to Padua, and Katherina agrees with Petruchio when he declares that Vincentio is a woman and then apologises to Vincentio when Petruchio tells her that he is a man.

 Back in Padua, Lucentio and Tranio convince a passing pedant to pretend to be Vincentio and confirm the dowry for Bianca.
 The man does so, and Baptista is happy for Bianca to wed Lucentio (still Tranio in disguise).
 Bianca, aware of the deception, then secretly elopes with the real Lucentio to get married.
 However, when Vincentio reaches Padua, he encounters the pedant, who claims to be Lucentio's father.
 Tranio (still disguised as Lucentio) appears, and the pedant acknowledges him to be his son Lucentio.
 In all the confusion, the real Vincentio is set to be arrested, when the real Lucentio appears with his newly betrothed Bianca, revealing all to a bewildered Baptista and Vincentio.
 Lucentio explains everything, and all is forgiven by the two fathers.

 Meanwhile, Hortensio has married a rich widow.
-In the final scene of the play there are three newly married couples; Bianca and Lucentio, the widow and Hortensio, and Katherina and Petruchio.
+In the final scene of the play, there are three newly married couples: Bianca and Lucentio, the widow and Hortensio, and Katherina and Petruchio.
 Because of the general opinion that Petruchio is married to a shrew, a good-natured quarrel breaks out amongst the three men about whose wife is the most obedient.
-Petruchio proposes a wager whereby each will send a servant to call for their wives, and whichever comes most obediently will have won the wager for her husband.
+Petruchio proposes a wager whereby each will send a servant to call for his wife, and whichever comes most obediently will have won the wager for her husband.
 Katherina is the only one of the three who comes, winning the wager for Petruchio.
 She then hauls the other two wives into the room, giving a speech on why wives should always obey their husbands.
 The play ends with Baptista, Hortensio and Lucentio marvelling at how successfully Petruchio has tamed the shrew.